hendrikthecodeblock/config_management/README.md

 ### Dependencies

-* Access to Github will be required
+* Access to Github config_management repository will be required
 * Team access to the config_management repository will be required

 ### Pre-Requisites